 falling after a single month of growth, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics’ (BTS).
-The April 2015 index level (120.4) was 27.2 percent above the April 2009 low during the most recent recession.
+The June 2015 index level (121.9) was 28.8 percent above the April 2009 low during the most recent recession.

 A large explosion took place at 11:30 p.m. local time in the port city of Tianjin, located in Northern China.
 According to state-run Xinhua news, the explosion originated in a container warehouse that was storing “dangerous goods” in the Binhai District of Tianjin.
 Reports from Xinhau news have indicated that the initial explosion led to further damage to nearby companies.

 Import cargo volume at the nation’s major retail container ports is expected to increase 3.6 percent this month over the same time last year as retailers begin to bring in merchandise for the holiday season, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
 Imports for the year are expected to be up 4.2 percent over 2014.